Sz-Tim/isRev/ms/msDraft.md

 Even in the tropical datasets, where species turnover is highest, the genus turnover is substantially lower.
 This is consistent with competitive exclusion between congeners across elevations, though heightened sensitivity to abiotic conditions and consequent elevational specialization could also produce this pattern.
 Nevertheless, high species turnover is not universal among the tropical gradients and turnover is consistently low in the temperate datasets.
+**Smooth this transition**

-# Taxonomic richness patterns
+# Richness patterns
 ### Species richness
-In the robust datasets, ant species richness most often peaks at intermediate elevations (14/20), though decreasing (3/20) and low plateau (3/20) patterns also occur (Fig. 3).
+In the robust datasets, ant species richness most often peaks at intermediate elevations (14/20), though decreasing (3/20) and low plateau (3/20) patterns also occur (Fig. 3, black bars).
-Regional and local scale datasets showed nearly identical species richness pattern distributions.
+Despite strong latitudinal trends in range size and beta diversity, the richness pattern distribution of tropical gradients is not significantly different than that of temperate gradients (Fisher's Exact Test: *P*=0.30).
 In the excluded datasets, the patterns were more variable.
-In addition to the mid-peaks, decreases, and low plateaus seen in the robust datasets, there were also gradients with increasing richness and no identifiable richness pattern.
+In addition to the mid-peaks, decreases, and low plateaus seen in the robust datasets, there were also gradients with increasing richness and with no identifiable pattern.
 Furthermore, decreasing patterns were nearly as common as mid-peaks in the excluded datasets.
 Some of these decreasing patterns, however, are likely an artefact of sampling bias.
-The majority did not sample within the lowest 400m, potentially failing to capture the portion of the gradient across which the common patterns differ the most.
+Of the excluded gradients that detected decreases, the majority did not sample within the lowest 400m, potentially failing to capture the portion of the gradient across which the common patterns differ the most.
 Ant species richness, therefore, shows a variety of elevational patterns, with richness often highest at intermediate elevations.

 ### Genus richness